mt40/vscode-todo-parser/README.md

 /* TODO: this is also ok */

+/* It's a nice day today
+ *
-/* Todo: multi-line TODOs is
+ * Todo: multi-line TODOs are
  * supported too!
  */
 ```